How Can Student Learning Begin Before the First Day of Class?

 - Effective scheduling for preclass communication

 From students who are self-starters to those at risk, preclass communication helps set up all students for success.
-Purchase How Can Student Learning Begin Before the First Day of Class?today, and see how you can make the first day of your next course a great beginning for everyone.
+Participate in How Can Student Learning Begin Before the First Day of Class? and see how you can make the first day of your next course a great beginning for everyone.

 Dancers do it.
 So do baseball players.
 In every endeavor where top-notch performance is required, individuals who want to succeed make a point of warming up before they start.